Ebiten: Kōritsu Ebisugawa Kōkō Tenmonbu

-(えびてん 公立海老栖川高校天悶部, Ebiten: Kōritsu Ebisugawa Kōkō Tenmonbu) is a Japanese comedy manga series by Kira Inugami and SCA-ji, serialized in Kadokawa Shoten's Comp Ace magazine.
+(公立海老栖川高校天悶部, Kōritsu Ebisugawa Kōkō Tenmonbu), often shortened to (えびてん, Ebiten), is a Japanese comedy manga series by Kira Inugami and SCA-ji, serialized in Kadokawa Shoten's Comp Ace magazine.
 Three volumes have been released as of June 2012.
 A 10-episode original net animation adaptation by AIC ran on niconico between July and September, 2012.
 Following the ONA series, an OVA episode was bundled with the fourth volume of the manga, released in December 2012.
 The series has been licensed by Sentai Filmworks in North America.

 Plot

 Itsuki Noya is a new student at Ebisugawa High School who joins his school's astronomy club only to discover that its club room is in the basement for some reason.
 What he finds inside is that the club is filled with weirdos who all happen to be girls.